maysam-82/react-app-testing/README.md

 ## Reducer Test

-To test a reducer, first call a reducer and pass a fake action and then make an expectation on the value which reducer should return.
+To test a reducer, we can call a reducer and pass a fake action and then make an expectation on the value which reducer should return.

 ```JavaScript
 import commentReducer from 'reducers/comments';